 In Phase One, the goal is to help the jaw develop in a way that will accommodate all of the permanent teeth and improve the way the upper and lower jaws fit together.
 This is ideal for children who have upper jaws that are growing too much or are too narrow, as well as those with crowded front teeth.
 These issues indicate candidacy for early orthodontic treatment.

 Early treatment can help prevent the removal of permanent teeth later in life, as well as the need for surgery to realign the jaws.
 We will not give your child a one-size-fits-all solution, but rather a unique plan that fits their needs.
-Orthodontic records, which include the type of appliance to be used, the duration of treatment, and the frequency of visits, will be established during your child’s initial consultation.
+Individual treatment plan, which include the type of appliance to be used, the duration of treatment, and the frequency of visits, will be established during your child’s initial consultation.

 The Resting Period

 In the resting period, your child’s remaining permanent teeth will be left alone as they erupt.
 A successful Phase One means enough room has been made for those permanent teeth to find an eruption path.
 Without the extra room, those remaining permanent teeth could become impacted or severely displaced.
 At the end of the first phase of treatment, teeth are not in their final positions.
 This will be accomplished in the second phase of treatment.
 Selective removal of certain baby teeth may be in the best interest of enhancing eruption during this resting phase, so periodic recall appointments for observation are necessary, usually on a six to nine-month basis.